 This chapter answers parts from Section C(v) of the 2017 CICM Primary Syllabus, which encourages the exam candidate to "to explain the Law of Mass Action".
 At this stage, no sadistic SAQ or viva question has asked about this specific topic, even though the question of affinity and dissociation constants had emerged in Question 12 from the second paper of 2007.
 Because the law of mass action is fundamental to the understanding of receptor-effector coupling, this topic receives more attention here than it does in the exam.

 The official college pharmacology texts either omit or skim over this topic.
 Basic and Clinical Pharmacology (13th ed) mentions it briefly in Chapter 2 (Drug Receptors & Pharmacodynamics) where the hyperbolic relation of concentration and effect is discussed.
 Fortunately there is published peer-reviewed literature.
-The best article on the topic is probably the 2015 paper by Terry Kenakin, which is fortunately available for free.
+The best articles on this topic are probably the 2015 paper by Terry Kenakin or the 1979 paper by Norman, both of which are available for free.

 - The Law of Mass Action dictates that the rate of a reaction is dependent on the concentration of reagents.

 - At equilibrium, the ratio of the reagents to products of a reaction is constant.

 - Therefore, at equilibrium the rate of association and the rate of dissociation are constant (kon = koff).

 - The ratio (koff / kon) describes Kd, the apparent dissociation constant